Josef Johann Steinmann

-Josef Johann Steinmann (8 March 1779, in Lanškroun – 9 July 1833, in Prague) was an Austrian pharmacist and chemist.
+Josef Johann Steinmann (8 March 1779 – 9 July 1833) was a Czech-Austrian pharmacist and chemist.

+Life

+Steinmann was born on 8 March 1779 in Lanškroun, Bohemia.
 He worked as a pharmacist in Lanškroun and Prague, during which time, he conducted botanical investigations in the Giant Mountains and in Glatzer Land.
-Later on, he studied pharmacy in Berlin as a student of Sigismund Friedrich Hermbstädt, then in 1806–08 furthered his education at the University of Vienna, where his instructors included botanist Joseph Franz von Jacquin and naturalist Carl Franz Anton Ritter von Schreibers.
+Later on, he studied pharmacy in Berlin as a student of Sigismund Friedrich Hermbstädt, then in 1806–1608 furthered his education at the University of Vienna, where his instructors included botanist Joseph Franz von Jacquin and naturalist Carl Franz Anton Ritter von Schreibers.
 From 1812 to 1817 he served as an assistant to chemist Karl August Neumann at the Prague Polytechnical Institute, where in 1817 he was appointed a professor of chemistry.

-He provided chemical analyses of mineral springs at Marienbad, Bílina, Karlovy Vary, et al., and is credited with describing a new mineral species (cronstedtite, 1821).
+He provided chemical analyses of mineral springs at Marienbad (now Mariánské Lázně), Bílina, Karlovy Vary, et al., and is credited with describing a new mineral species (cronstedtite, 1821).
 He also made significant contributions to the National Museum in Prague.

+Steinmann died on 9 July 1833 in Prague.